kslamet/build-a-bot-with-twilio/README.md

 ## Get your first bot up and running

 1. Sign up for a Twilio Account (It’s free!) - https://www.twilio.com/try-twilio
-2. To access the contents of this course (also free!), you can go to https://www.twiliotraining.com/users/sign_up
+2. To access the contents of this course (also free!), you can go to https://www.twiliotraining.com/users/sign_up, and search for Autopilot
 3. Open the confirmation email, and login to your new Twilio Account
     1. Twilio provides you with $15 credits for new signup, to use our channel APIs
     2. The entire process of building and testing your bot is free of charge
 4. Under all products and services (... on the left), click on Autopilot
 5. Hit Start from scratch, and give your currency converter bot a name
 6. Check out the greetings
-7. Create your first task called “help” [here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/help.json)
+7. Create your first task called “help” [copy code here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/help.json)
 8. Put in the task samples (yes, one by one)

 | help  | Sample |